- Date First Published: April 2, 2015

 As a cautionary note, the HIS should be designed primarily to facilitate patient care.
 The urge to include data elements for when (in case) they would be useful for research should be stymied.
 Any change in practice and the corresponding data to be collected should be determined when the research is designed.
+These changes (e.g. additional data elements to be collected) should be made only for cases included in the study population.
 Researches should use, as much as possible, data routinely captured in the course of patient care.
 To maintain the integrity of the Operations database, the additional data may be written to a separate database.
+Indeed, the collection of such data is better made via a separate application.
 The collection of such data should cease once the research period is over.

 Trial subjects should be registered as patients but tagged as such.
 For the sake of “good clinical practice” they should be subjected to regular clinical practices with the exception of when deviation is intended.
 Hence, routine care plans may be altered to include or exclude certain tasks.

-Prospective studies need not necessarily involve changes in clinical practice.
-Comparisons between different groups of patients may be done for e.g. in quality of performance studies.
-In these studies, the inclusion (hence identification) of patients into the study may be done prospectively to ensure that they are fairly allocated to study groups.
+Retrospective studies should involve changes in clinical practice.
+Comparisons between different groups of patients (e.g. based on severity) may be done for e.g. in quality of performance studies.
+In these studies, patients are cared for as per normal SOP/Care Plans.
+Only retrospectively, the inclusion (hence identification) of patients into the study groups/populations.
 There should be no necessity for additional data to be collected.
-The data analysis may be done after the defined study period.
+The data analysis are done at intervals or after the defined study period.

 3 thoughts on “Leveraging the Computerised Hospital Information System for Medical Education and Research”

 Patient Information Management System (PIMS) helps in managing patients, hospital, billing, claims, and tracks/monitors the patient information in the real time.

 Wonderful informative, positve and constructive life saving passionated golden work.
 All-Mighty Allah bless you in this World and the